Non-stop flights to Melbourne (MEL)

 Flights from Thailand to Melbourne

-There are 2 airports in Thailand that have non-stop flights to Melbourne.
+In Thailand, there are 2 airports that have direct flights to Melbourne.

-From Bangkok, you can fly non-stop with Jetstar or Thai Airways (Star Alliance).
+From Bangkok, direct flights are offered by Finnair (Oneworld), Jetstar and Thai Airways (Star Alliance).

 From Phuket, the only airline with direct flights is Jetstar.